meteor/meteor/content/using-npm-packages.md

 <h2 id="using-npm">Using npm Packages</h2>

-To use an npm package from a file in your application you simply `import` the name of the package:
+To use an npm package from a file in your application you `import` the name of the package:

 ```js
 import moment from 'moment';